nadder/rstex/README.md

 in a debugger.
 So that's why I decided to translate the program to C++.
 By doing so one also hopefully gains some understanding of what the code does.

-Another aspect was that I was interested in knowing how long it would take to write the program.
-I didn't keep a stop watch at hand but a rough estimate is that it took about 30 hours to type the whole program in and more than twice that to fix all typos and other bugs introduced before it finally passed the trip test.
-This was kind of what I expected except I thought the debugging time would be on par with the time it took to type it in.
-Had I been more systematic in my approach and introduced more asserts and checks from the beginning the debugging time would have been considerably shorter.

 The program consists of two files `rstex.h.pre` and `rstex.cpp.pre`.
 These two files must be preprocessed by another program `CreatePoolFile` which converts all special strings in the program to numbers (as the original tangle program does),